Taipei To Cebu To Tacloban

 Now there's something that the ASU has, that the GPU doesn't - compressed air used to actually blast start the engines.
 Di tulad noong unang panahon na iniikot lang yung elesi para umandar si airplane!

-AND ang latest maritess: there are equipment now, that already combines GPS and ASU in one truck!
+AND ang latest maritess: there are newer equipment, that already combine GPU and ASU in one truck!
+Those are called Ground Power Systems by the airline industry.
+That's why we now keep hearing GPS!

-If it is not a "combi", I'll say the above is an ASU for two reasons: 1) there is an extra hose (for blasting compressed air to start engines?), and 2) ikinabit yan 5mins before departure lang - para umandar na!
+Now, if it's not a 'combi', I'll say the above is an ASU for 2 reasons: 1) there's an extra hose (for blasting compressed air to start engines?), and 2) ikinabit yan 5mins before departure lang - para umandar na!

 Anyway and okay... back to my departure flight... and at 10:31AM pushback na, instead of 11AM!